trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

 - Set the `query.low-memory-killer.delay`
   {doc}`query management property </admin/properties-query-management>` to
   `0s` so the cluster immediately unblocks nodes that run out of memory.
-- Modify the `query.remote-task.max-error-duration`
-  {doc}`query management property </admin/properties-query-management>`
-  to adjust how long Trino allows a remote task to try reconnecting before considering it lost and rescheduling.

 :::{note}
 A `TASK` retry policy is best suited for large batch queries, but this